 Science System Advisory Group

-The Science System Advisory Group (SSAG) is chaired by Professor Sir Peter Gluckman and made up of 8 additional members from a range of backgrounds.
+The Science System Advisory Group (SSAG) was chaired by Professor Sir Peter Gluckman and made up of 8 additional members from a range of backgrounds.

 The SSAG was tasked with developing 2 reports.
 The first report was delivered in mid-2024.
-This focused on issues identified in the current system, and suggests a future architecture of the science, innovation and technology system needed to promote New Zealand’s productivity and broader social, environmental and economic future.
+This focused on issues identified in the current system, and suggested a future architecture for the science, innovation and technology system to promote New Zealand’s productivity and broader social, environmental and economic future.

 The SSAG report informed government decisions on refocusing the science, innovation and technology system.